10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 How to Actually Use This Information

-Third, recognize which of your challenges are city-specific and which ones you are carrying with you.
+Third, recognize which challenges are city-specific and which ones you are carrying with you.
 This is the hard one.
 If you have approached in three cities and your close rate is near zero in all of them, the variable is not the city.
 If your close rate is reasonable everywhere except one specific market, the variable might actually be that city’s culture.
 Learn to distinguish between the two.

-Fourth, and this is the one that almost nobody wants to hear: no amount of geographic optimization replaces skill development.
+Fourth, and this is the one almost nobody wants to hear: no amount of geographic optimization replaces skill development.
 The men I have coached who get consistent results do so in every city we run bootcamps in.
 Not because every city is the same, but because they have developed a fundamental core of confidence, social intelligence, and communication skill that transfers across environments.
 That is what we build in bootcamp.

 Will You Be Perceived Differently as an Asian Man in a Different City?